contextual-latent-space-model/demo/README.md

-# Figure1: Contextual Interpolation Examples
+# Figure 1: Contextual Interpolation Examples
-Illustrative examples on the first page of the paper.
+Illustrative examples in Figure 1 on the first page of our paper.
 Our CLSM interpolation examples are shown.
 Shaded regions are contexts.
 beta=0.012 is used.